 To add another condition for a color, click the ‘Add condition’ button.
-Adding a second condition creates a condition group with all the conditions connected via
+Adding a second condition creates a condition workspace with all the conditions connected via

 You can toggle the ‘all disabled’ box to enable or disable all existing fields within the page.
 This will not remove the filters from the table but will only disable them from applying.

 As you activate each filter condition, notice how the aggregated values at the bottom of the screen adjust accordingly to reflect the number of rows visible.

 To delete a view, click the view menu button (…) and then select “Delete view” at the bottom of the dropdown.

 To change the order of your views, select the view and drag to a new order.